 You Find Yourself Saying ‘No’ to New Business

 Whether it’s a lucrative market opportunity or a large contract that lands in your lap, new business can be an obvious sign that it’s time to hire.
 As long as you have a solid business model, hiring new employees to take on new business opportunities should be a win for the organization even if you have upfront costs related to recruiting and onboarding.

 It’s Time to Bring Some Tasks In-House

 As a business that may just be getting its footing as a startup, it can make sense to outsource some tasks rather than hire staff to perform them.
-But as your company grows, it may make more sense to bring these tasks back in house.
+But, as your company grows, it may make more sense to bring these tasks back in house.

 High-Value Employees Are Doing Low-Value Work

 You may find that you or your higher-paid employees are spending a lot of time on junior-level tasks.
 If these high-value employees—possibly even yourself—are doing administrative tasks that really should be handed off to someone else, it’s probably time to hire.

 A great way to determine whether it makes sense to hire someone new is to start by putting a dollar value on your time.
 Even if you’re the owner and you’re not paying yourself much of a salary to begin with (perhaps you’re even in significant debt), you should have an understanding of your highest value.

 If you’re doing tasks that would cost less for someone else to do, seriously consider delegating them to a new employee.
 Remember, as a business owner or senior-level manager, time spent doing tasks that could easily be delegated to a new employee is time you’re not spending on higher-level tasks that could help your business grow or innovate.

 Is it Time to Hire?
 Find the Right Fit for Your Business Needs